romainFan3466/vwamApp/README.md

 Install
 -------
-Firstly, download and install [Node.js](https://nodejs.org). then make sure you have installed npm as general :
+Firstly, download and install [Node.js](https://nodejs.org). then make sure you have installed npm updated as general :

      sudo npm install npm -g
+You can check the last npm version :
+     sudo npm --version

 Go into the directory where you have pull the git reposit, and using npm install all dependencies and dev dependencies for this project :